zzzprojects/EntityFramework.DynamicFilters/README.md

 Supports MS SQL Server (including Azure), MySQL, Oracle (*see notes below), and PostgreSQL.

+## Do it support EF Core?

+**NO**, it doesn't support EF Core and there is no plan to support it.

+EF Core already have their one global query filter that will eventually be evolved in [Named query filter](https://github.com/dotnet/efcore/issues/8576)

 ## Changes in Version 2
 * Added support for creating filters that reference child classes/navigation properties.
 See [Issue #65](https://github.com/jcachat/EntityFramework.DynamicFilters/issues/65) for more details.
 Requires that FK properties are defined on the models.
 It also includes support for Any() and All() on child collections.
 * Filter parameter values can now reference the current DbContext instance.
 See [Parameter Expressions](#parameter-expressions).